-Occupational therapy is a health care profession aimed at enabling people to live life to its fullest.
-To occupational therapists, a “full” life means engagement in the activities that a person wants and needs to do, no matter what injury, illness, condition, disability, lifestyle, or environment stands in the way.
-These everyday human activities are what we call “occupations,” and they are the building blocks of our physical, psychological, emotional and spiritual health.
-Occupational therapists help people to perform, modify, or adapt their skills and activities in order to live healthier, happier, and more productive lives.
+Occupational therapy is the health profession aimed at enabling people to live life to its fullest.
+To occupational therapists, a “full” life means a person can engage in ordinary and extraordinary activities that they want and need to do, no matter what injury, illness, condition, disability, lifestyle or environmental barriers stand in the way.
+These everyday activities are what we call “occupations,” and they are the building blocks of physical, mental, emotional and spiritual health.
+Occupational therapists help people to perform, modify or adapt their skills and activities in order to lead healthier, happier and more productive lives.

 As an occupational therapist, you might:

 - Help elders re-engage in activities they love but can’t do now because of physical limitations.

 - Coach corporate executives on creating an optimal balance of work and leisure to reduce stress and maximize health, or advise them on creating office spaces based upon ergonomic principles.